symblai/symbl-chime-adapter/README.md

 ## Subscribe to Realtime Events
 Learn how to subscribe to Symbl’s conversational insights and transcription.

-There are three different event types that you can subscribe through with Symbl’s Conversational AI Adapter for Chime.
+There are five different event types that you can subscribe through with Symbl’s Conversational AI Adapter for Chime.

 * Closed Captions
 * Transcripts
 * Insights
+* Topics
+* Trackers

 ### Closed Captions